whitneyburton/portfolios/students/1710-back/young-jung/20180302-young-joon-jung-mod3.md

 | D | **Professional Development** | 2 |
 | E | **Feedback & Community Participation** | 2 |

-I struggled during this mod when it came to my learning, I felt very confident during the first two weeks but the brownfield project dashed my confidence and I didn't learn as much as I could have.
+I struggled during this mod when it came to my learning, I felt very confident during the first two weeks after doing well on Rales Engine but the brownfield project and having a lot of new information about new concepts with not very much reinforcement rattled my mental capacity and my confidence and I didn't learn as much as I could have.
 I felt that lack of confidence through to the final eval where I performed badly and my final project which didn't meet my expectations.
-Although there are some areas where I feel weak on and plan on improving, I feel that I am ready to move onto the next level.
+Although there are some areas where I feel weak on and will spend time on improving, I feel that I am ready to move onto the next level.

 -----------------------

 ## A: Individual Work & Projects

 > **[hiking-friends](https://shrouded-castle-30025.herokuapp.com/)**
 > **[Github Repo](https://github.com/seoulstice/hiking_friends)**